Soay123/SilverSatPersonalDevWork/README.md

 4. If trying to measure above 3.6v, then some other means would be needed to step down the voltage.

-- At first a voltage divider might seem like a good choice
+- At first a voltage divider might seem like a good choice (which it might be for AC)
-  1. Voltage dividers are not a good choice because both legs share a common ground.
-Thus voltage varies like a circuit in parrell.
+  1. Voltage dividers made of resistors are not a good choice if you need current.
+  - Both legs share a common ground.
+Thus voltage is calculated like a circuit in parrell.
+The only time this works is if you use impedance in the mega ohm range (either from a resistor or IC), but then you have almost no current.
     - This could be done with a 4700 Ohm, and 9100 Ohm; or 3 4700 Ohm for simplicity.
+  - This could also be solved by using a voltage divider composed of capacitors rather than resistors - but then you need AC.
 - Another way to do it would be to put diodes is series with the load.
   1. That will drop the voltage about .6 volts per diode.
 (3 diodes)
   2. In turn at least a 360 ohm load will be needed.